cysecroad/cysecroad/content/blog/posts/git-grammar-check/index.md

    3. Set "base" to develop
    4. Set "compare" to test-spellcheck
    5. Create the pull request
+5. After creating the PR, you can check the workflow results
+   - Go to the PR page
+   - Look for the "Checks" tab or scroll down to see the GitHub Actions status
+   - Click on the "Details" link next to the spell check workflow to see the full output

 ## Local merging spell check